 Streptococcal bacteria in the throat or tonsils classify a strep throat.
 It is most common in children, but can affect all ages.
 Strep throat can be spread through air born droplets such as a sneeze or cough, and also by the sharing of food or drinks.
 This condition is highly contagious, with generally a two to five-day infectious period.
 During a physical examination and a throat swab test, strep throat can be accurately diagnosed and treated with antibiotics.

 In most cases, strep throat resolves within a week with proper treatments, but can last up to two weeks.
 Symptoms include a sore throat, painful swallowing, swollen tonsils, fever, and white or yellow spots on the throat.
 It is necessary to address a strep throat as soon as possible to avoid spreading it to others and avoid more serious complications.

-If you are experiencing an unbearable, distressing sore throat, please contact us today.
+If you are in the Tuscaloosa, Fayette, or Jasper area and are experiencing an unbearable, distressing sore throat, please contact us today.
 One of our Alabama Ear, Nose, & Throat Specialists can properly diagnose you with your condition and provide treatment options so you can return to your healthy lifestyle as soon as possible.